Tracking that still works after the next platform update.

 Who this is for.

-Operators whose ad platform conversion numbers don't match GA4, which don't match the CRM, which don't match the bank account.
-Or businesses relying on tracking setups built three years ago by someone who's since left.
-Or anyone about to spend real money on paid media and wanting the foundation right before scaling.
+Owners whose ad platform conversion numbers don't match GA4, which don't match the CRM, which doesn't match the bank account.
+Businesses relying on tracking built three years ago by someone who has since left.
+Anyone about to spend real money on paid media and wanting the foundation right before scaling up.

 Also for SMBs that inherited a mess of pixels, tags, and conversion events from a succession of agencies and have no idea what's firing, where, or whether any of it is accurate anymore.